kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 Starting in Kubernetes v1.31, kubelet will refuse to start if this feature gate is disabled.

 If you still rely on this feature, migrate to using the `podman kube` subcommand.
-Refer to the [podman documentation](https://docs.podman.io/en/latest/markdown/podman-kube.1.html.) for more information.
+For more information, refer to the [podman documentation](https://docs.podman.io/en/latest/markdown/podman-kube.1.html).

 ### Deprecate status.nodeInfo.kubeProxyVersion field [KEP 4004](https://github.com/kubernetes/enhancements/issues/4004)